tasmota/docs/integrations/AWS-IoT.md

 You will need to install/compile the following:

- * Complete environment to compile Tasmota, ex: PlatformIO (https://github.com/arendst/Tasmota/wiki/PlatformIO)
+ * Complete environment to compile Tasmota, ex: PlatformIO (PlatformIO)
  * Recent version of `openssl`

 #### Step 1.5 Deploy required resources using AWS CloudFormation and skip to Step 6.